naemon/naemon.github.io/documentation/usersguide/dependencies.md

 Here are the basics about host dependencies:

 <ol>
-<li>A host can be dependent on one or more other host
+<li>A host can be dependent on one or more other host</li>
-<li>Host dependencies are not inherited (unless specifically configured to)
+<li>Host dependencies are not inherited (unless specifically configured to)</li>
-<li>Host dependencies can be used to cause host check execution and host notifications to be suppressed under different circumstances (UP, DOWN, and/or UNREACHABLE states)
+<li>Host dependencies can be used to cause host check execution and host notifications to be suppressed under different circumstances (UP, DOWN, and/or UNREACHABLE states)</li>
 <li>Host dependencies might only be valid during specific <a href="timeperiods.html">timeperiods</a></li>
 </ol>